markphip/devops/guide/PROGRESSIONS.md

     of builds are being created and probably going through testing phases.
     Imagine you have things you do like security scans and performance tests.
-    You probably do not wait for the final build to do these activities, because if they found a problem you would not be able to deliver anything.
+    You probably do not wait for the final build to do these activities, because if they found a problem, you would not be able to deliver anything.
 The question, then, is whether these sorts of activities are phases, or are they part of another phase, like a testing phase.
 The answer to this question should be whether that final build you deploy went through these activities or did they only happen on one of the earlier builds?
 If the answer is that these activities were only done on an earlier build, then it makes sense that those activities be grouped into a general “Testing” phase and not be their own phase in your progression.
-If however, the final build does have these activities performed then these should be their own phase in the progression, and it would be perfectly fine and normal for earlier builds in the iteration to also have progressed to those phases even though they were not delivered.
-Finally, if you find yourself really believing these activities should show up as their own phases, but you do not currently run those activities on your final build, perhaps you should reconsider your process so that you are doing those activities on that final build.
+If, however, the final build does have these activities performed then these should be their own phase in the progression, and it would be perfectly fine and normal for earlier builds in the iteration to also have progressed to those phases even though they were not delivered.
+Finally, if you find yourself really believing these activities should show up as their own phases, but you do not currently run those activities on your final build, perhaps, you should reconsider your process so that you are doing those activities on that final build.

 3. If you have multiple applications that all follow the same progression,